Financial Planning Doesn’t Start One Day Before The April 15th Tax Filing Deadline.

-So, let’s review what retirement accounts options you have, their pros and cons and how to get started.
-Note, laws change all the time and this information may be outdated if the contributor didn’t have the time to update it.
+So, let’s review what retirement account options you have, their pros and cons, and how to get started.
+Note, laws change all the time, and this information may be outdated if the contributor didn’t have the time to update it.

 Solo 401(k) plan

 - $19,500, or $26,000 if age 50 or older (2020 contributions)

 - Employer Contribution cannot exceed $57,000 (2020) (limits apply)